ZhuorenLi/ZhuorenLi.github.io/content/mainpublication/journal-article/index.md

 ---
-title: "An example journal article"
+title: "An Integrated of Decision Making and Motion Planning Framework for Enhanced Oscillation-Free Capability"
 authors:
 - Zhuoren Li
 - Jia Hu